Contents

 Possible for Leaking.

 With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
 If you occasionally clean your windows, you’ll require to clean up the skylight more frequently.
-Plus, installing the roof is the only method to clean up the beyond a skylight.
+Plus, installing the roof is the only method to clean up the outside of a skylight.

-Most standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the greater the rate.
-If your roof opening doesn’t fit among the below sizes, anticipate to pay at least 25% more for the system than the next-closest standard choice on this list.
+A lot of standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the higher the price.
+If your roof opening does not fit one of the below sizes, anticipate to pay at least 25% more for the system than the next-closest standard alternative on this list.

 Size (Width by Height) Price.